Viktor Nagy

 On this page I have collected (am collecting):

-- A presentation of my activities
+• A presentation of my activities

-- Description of my business
+• Description of my business

-- My annual and monthly estimates
+• My annual and monthly reviews

-- My case studies
+• My case studies

 Education – Mentoring

-- design software and projects efficiently
+• design software and projects efficiently

-- make decisions and draw certain boundaries in development
+• make decisions and draw certain boundaries in development

-- break down complex functions into smaller components
+• break down complex functions into smaller components

-- estimate the development time needed
+• estimating the required development time

-- complete and present a project
+• completing and presenting a project

 GIVE MORE for free than others for money